miking-lang/miking/README.md

 checks if `x` is less than 10 (using the `lti` function with signature `Int -> Int -> Bool`).
 If it is true, the string `"yes"` is returned, else string `"no"` is returned.

 Note that an `if` expression is not a construct in pure MExpr.
 It is syntactic sugar for a `match` expression.
-That is, expression
+That is, the expression

 ```
 if x then e1 else e2